Nicolas-Puccio/caravaneer-2/README.md

 3. Ability to improve water well (did wells get fixed with the food/forage update in v10?)
 4. spawn characters in straight line rather than grid, code fails with large groups
 5. takeall shortcut in trade widnow does not work in middle section, breaks both
-6. fix how the loop runs in industry optimization
+6. fix how the loop runs in industry optimization(currently only one industry is processed
+7. Orth still runs out of food, how to fix without affecting all towns?
+8. Crowdfunder dlc.

 ## Ideas

 1. New bandit types
 2. Make extra caravans while playing
-3. Make extra towns while playing
+3. Make extra towns (succeeded adding static towns, but not generating them while playing)
 4. Visual indicator if buy/sell price of a good is high/low in the current trade (partially done)
 5. add config.txt to enable/disable any feature